Canada's Worst Driver 8

-Canada's Worst Driver 8 was the eighth season of the Canadian reality TV show Canada's Worst Driver, which aired on the Discovery Channel.
+Canada's Worst Driver 8 is the eighth season of the Canadian reality TV show Canada's Worst Driver, which aired on the Discovery Channel.
 As with previous years, eight people, nominated by their family or friends, enter the Driver Rehabilitation Centre to improve their driving skills.
 The focus of this season was on Big City Driving.
-This year, the Driver Rehabilitation Centre is located at the Dunnville Airport in Dunnville, Ontario for the third straight season (despite using the series logo first commissioned in Canada's Worst Driver 6, the logo from Seasons 1-5 was used in the opening and all commercial outros).
+This year, the Driver Rehabilitation Centre is located at the Dunnville Airport in Dunnville, Ontario for the third straight season.
 The initial drive started in Niagara Falls, Ontario and the final road test occurred in Hamilton, Ontario.

 Experts

 Three experts return from the seventh season, though Peter Mellor, head instructor for the past three seasons, is not among them.